Websolution-sg/toto_predictor/WEBSITE_UPDATE_FIXES.md

 1. **Browser Caching**: Browsers were caching the old CSV file
 2. **GitHub Pages Caching**: CDN caching was serving stale data
-3. **No Manual Refresh**: Users had no way to force refresh the latest data

 ## ✅ **Fixes Implemented**